MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/technologies/nps/nps-admintools.md

 You can use this procedure to manage a remote NPS by using Remote Desktop Connection.

-By using Remote Desktop Connection, you can remotely manage your NPSs running Windows Server 2016.
-You can also remotely manage NPSs from a computer running Windows 10 or earlier Windows client operating systems.
+By using Remote Desktop Connection, you can remotely manage your NPS Servers.
+You can also remotely manage NPSs from any current Windows Client OS.

 You can use Remote Desktop connection to manage multiple NPSs by using one of two methods.